-Numbness can cause tingling and a prickling feeling, as if someone is lightly touching your fingers with a needle.
-Sometimes, the sensation can feel slightly burning.
-In addition, finger numbness may affect your ability to pick things up.
-You may feel clumsy and as if you’ve lost strength in your hands.
+Finger numbness can cause tingling and a prickling feeling, as if someone were lightly touching your fingers with a needle.
+Sometimes the sensation can feel slightly burning.
+Finger numbness may affect your ability to pick things up.
+And you may feel clumsy, or like you’ve lost strength in your hands.

-Finger numbness can range from an annoying symptom that occurs occasionally to something that impairs your ability to perform daily tasks.
-Whatever the symptoms, non-invasive treatments are often available.
+Finger numbness can range from a symptom that occurs occasionally to something that impairs your ability to perform daily tasks.
+But whatever your symptoms, noninvasive treatments are often available.

 The nerves in your body are responsible for transmitting messages to and from your brain.
 If the nerves are compressed, damaged, or irritated, numbness can occur.

 Carpal tunnel syndrome

-This occurs when a nerve that leaves your neck becomes inflamed or compressed.
-This condition can cause numbness that’s similar to carpal tunnel syndrome.
-This is also known as a pinched nerve.
+Cervical radiculopathy occurs when a nerve that leaves your neck becomes inflamed or compressed.
+This condition can cause numbness like carpal tunnel syndrome.
+It’s also known as a pinched nerve.

 Raynaud’s disease causes the small arteries in your fingers to spasm, or open and close very fast.
 This can cause numbness and affect your circulation, causing numbness if the nerves in your fingers don’t receive enough blood.

 Ulnar nerve entrapment

 Carpal tunnel syndrome affects the median nerve in the arm, but ulnar nerve entrapment affects the ulnar nerve that runs on the little finger’s side of the arm.
 This most commonly causes numbness in the pinkie and ring fingers.

 Less common causes of finger numbness can include: